RECENT POSTS

 Mason’s memoir, ‘Only You Know & I Know’

 Born David Thomas Mason on May 10, 1946, in Worcester, England, he began playing guitar at 16, performing with bands called the Jaguars and the Hellions.
-According to a feature story on Mason by Michael Eck that appeared previously in Best Classic Bands, the Hellions “featured a drummer named Jim Capaldi, who, after the group morphed into Deep Feeling, introduced Mason to his pals Chris Wood and Steve Winwood—the latter fresh off of scoring hits like ‘Keep On Running’ ‘Gimme Some Lovin’’ and ‘I’m a Man’ with the Spencer Davis Group.”
+According to a feature story on Mason by Michael Eck that appeared previously in Best Classic Bands, the Hellions “featured a drummer named Jim Capaldi, who, after the group morphed into Deep Feeling, introduced Mason to his pals Chris Wood and Steve Winwood—the latter fresh off of scoring hits like ‘Keep On Running’ ‘Gimme Some Lovin’’’ and ‘I’m a Man’ with the Spencer Davis Group.”

 Deep Feeling became Traffic and Mason recorded with the band for its debut album, 1967’s Mr. Fantasy (the U.S. version of which featured his song “Hole in My Shoe”), then left the band, only to return in time to contribute to the self-titled followup LP, which included his composition “You Can All Join In.”
 He then left the band again.
+He would return one last time for 1971’s live Welcome to the Canteen album.

 Session work followed, including high-profile stints with Jimi Hendrix, the Rolling Stones, George Harrison and others.
 Mason’s solo career began in earnest with the 1970 release of Alone Together, an album on the Blue Thumb label that was notable for its release on marble-swirl-colored vinyl.
 Mason followed that up with a collaborative album with Cass Elliot of the Mamas and the Papas.
 He moved over to Columbia Records in 1973 and scored his highest-charting single for that label in 1977, “We Just Disagree,” written by Jim Krueger; it peaked at #12 on the Billboard Hot 100.

 Mason released his final album of new material, A Shade of Blues, in March 2025, his first set composed entirely of blues material.
 It includes guest appearances by Joe Bonamassa, Michael McDonald and others.
-Mason’s memoir, Only You Know and I Know, arrived September 10, 2024.
+Mason’s memoir, Only You Know & I Know, arrived September 10, 2024.

 Related: Many other music greats have passed away in 2026.